Chuhtra/Extended-SimGNN-with-LSH/README.md

 ```
 #### Model options
 ```
   --diffpool              BOOL        Differentiable pooling.
-Default is True.
+Default is False.
   --gnn-operator          STR         Type of gnn operator.
 Default is gin.
   --use-lsh               BOOL        Flag for using or not the LSH model.
-Default is True.
+Default is False.
   --filters-1             INT         Number of filter in 1st GNN layer.
 Default is 64.
   --filters-2             INT         Number of filter in 2nd GNN layer.
 Default is 32.
   --filters-3             INT         Number of filter in 3rd GNN layer.
 Default is 32.